Carpet Mold Prevention– Quick & Easy Tips to Keeping Your Carpet Mold Free

 Carpet Mold Growth in South Jersey Home

 Mold growth in carpet can be tricky and illusive.
 More often than not, carpet mold will not present itself at the carpet surface.
 Often times, carpet mold is hidden beneath the porous layers of damp carpet and padding.
 In fact, mold will probably only be visible on the surface of carpets in unusually severe cases of contamination.
-Hidden mold and moisture is especially dangerous because the longer moisture and mold goes unaddressed, the more damage it will do to your home.
-If you know your carpet has been exposed to moisture, pay attention for some of the following signs that could be hinting at an underlying mold problem.

 Potential Signs of Carpet Mold in NJ Home: